 All students who are eligible for parking privileges must obtain a parking permit and copy of the campus parking regulations from Parking Services or the college website.
 Temporary and guest parking permits are available from University Police.
-Cars illegally parked are subject to ticketing, booting or towing, especially if found blocking fire hydrants or fire lanes.
+Cars illegally parked are subject to ticketing, booting, or towing, especially if found blocking fire hydrants or fire lanes.
 Please contact University Police for eligibility requirements.
 Violating College policies and regulations governing the possession or use of motor vehicles on campus.
 Violations of this policy include but are not limited to: a) purchasing a parking decal for a car that is registered in the Department of Motor Vehicles to a resident freshman or sophomore, or registered to a parent or family member of a resident freshman or sophomore or anyone else who lives at the same address as the resident freshman or sophomore; b) purchasing a decal for the vehicle of another student or the vehicle of a family member of another student unless they have the same permanent address; c) duplicating, altering or reproduction of any parking decal, temporary parking hang tag, visitor pass, or any other documents relating to obtaining parking privileges in any manner (is a violation of section 170.05 of the Penal Law (forgery 3rd) and possession of such a forged instrument is a violation of Section 170.20 of the Penal Law (Criminal Possession of a Forged Instrument) and may subject the violator to arrest, prosecution and/or College disciplinary action).
 The University Police Department shall fine and withdraw vehicle parking privileges in accordance with SUNY Maritime College Parking Policies and Procedures.
+All vehicles seeking entry onto campus, are subject to search and confiscation of prohibited items.
+Firearms, illegal drugs, and alcoholic beverages are prohibited.